 10. Once marking or grading is done for all the learners, click X to close the grading page.
 Clicking X will close the grading page and take you back to the View Submissions page of that assessment.

-12. In case you wish to publish scores for all the learners in bulk then tick the Select to do bulk operations check box.
+12. In case, you wish to publish scores for all the learners in bulk then tick the Select to do bulk operations check box.

-13. Once the Select to do bulk operations is ticked, you will see additional options like Publish Scores, Publish Feedback and so on.
+13. Selecting bulk operation checkbox will display additional options like Publish Scores, Publish Feedback and so on.
 Click Publish Scores to publish scores for all the learners whose submissions have been marked or graded.
-Once published, learners would be able to see their scores.
+Once published, learners would be able to see their marks.

 16. A confirmation message appears to convey that marks have been published for all the learners.